Perpetual Futures vs. Quarterly Futures: What’s the difference?

 A trader may rollover any time before the expiry but it is best advised to rollover a few days ahead of the expiry date as market liquidity will decline drastically as traders move over to a new contract.
 This effect results in larger spreads and may lead to slippages.

-Binance’s quarterly contracts are denominated and settled in BTC.
-In other words, you have to fund your initial margin in Bitcoins.
-This means that investors do not need to convert Bitcoins to a Stablecoin such as Tether (USDT) in order to fund their futures positions.
+Binance Futures’ quarterly contracts are denominated and settled in BTC.
+In other words, you can fund your initial margin in Bitcoin without the need to convert yout your tokens to a stablecoin such as Tether (USDT).

 Quarterly Futures offers a multitude of trading opportunities and enables you to construct strategies that offer uncorrelated returns to the general market.
 These strategies are common in traditional futures markets and they can be applied to cryptocurrencies as well.